 After you receive the email with your approval, you will now be registered with MMCC and have a patient ID number.
 The next step is to visit a physician registered with MMCC to get a valid written certification for the program.
 You must get the written certification from a MMCC-registered provider.

 Here are some resources for finding a registered physician:

 After you visit with the approved physician, he or she will submit the paperwork electronically and provide you with the appropriate written certification you need to visit a licensed dispensary in Maryland to purchase your medical cannabis.
 This cost for this is approximately $200 and some doctors offer discounts to veterans.

 Your First Dispensary Visit

-When you go to the dispensary for the first time, bring your state ID, your patient ID number and the valid written certification provided by the approved physician you visited.
-Once you are registered, you can easily visit other approved state dispensaries to buy your cannabis.
+When you go to a dispensary like AmediCanna for the first time, bring your state ID, your patient ID number, and the valid written certification provided by the approved physician you visited.
+Once you are registered, you can visit AmediCanna and other approved state dispensaries to buy your cannabis.

-You can also purchase an optional patient ID card for $50, which makes it easier to sign into and purchase marijuana at any state dispensary.
+You can also purchase an optional patient ID card for $50 from the MMCC, which makes it easier to sign into and buy marijuana at any state dispensary.

-If you regularly receive medical treatment in the State of Maryland but live in another state, you are eligible to register as a patient to receive medical marijuana.
-However, you are required to provide the name, address and contact name for the medical facility in Maryland where you receive treatment.
+If you regularly receive medical treatment in the State of Maryland but live in another state, you are eligible to register as a patient to obtain medical marijuana.
+However, you are required to provide the name, address, and contact name for the medical facility in Maryland where you receive treatment.